BMWs typically have a shelf life of seven years but that won’t be the case for the current X5 whose successor is nearing the end of its development.

 Powertrains in the redesigned X5 should align with the redesigned 5-Series, meaning a choice of 4-, 6- and 8-cylinder engines.
 A plug-in hybrid should also form part of the portfolio and there will almost certainly be M Performance and dedicated M versions.

-Beyond the redesigned X3 and X5 plus the new X7, look for redesigned versions of the X4 and X6 to arrive, also based on the CLAR platform.
+Beyond the redesigned X3 and X5, and new X7, look for redesigned versions of the X4 and X6 to arrive, also based on the CLAR platform.
 There will also be an X2 riding on the BMW Group's compact UKL platform coming in the very near future.
 It was previewed at the 2016 Paris auto show in concept form.